Ninja-Librarian/Ninja-Librarian.github.io/_projects/rockbuster.md

 Rockbuster Stealth LLC is a fictional movie rental company preparing to launch a new streaming video service.

+The dataset for this project was created and provided by CareerFoundry to simulate a business analysis scenario.

-The objective of this project was to use customer and payment data to identify geographic markets that could be prioritized during the streaming launch.
+The goal of the project was to analyze Rockbuster's customer and payment data to identify geographic markets and customer segments that could help inform the company's streaming launch strategy.

-The analysis examined customer distribution at the country and city levels, as well as payment totals for individual customers, to identify markets with both substantial customer presence and customer value.

 ## Business Questions

 The analysis focused on three primary questions:

 1. Where should Rockbuster initially focus its new streaming service?
-2. Which countries and cities have the largest customer populations?
+2. Which countries and cities have the largest customer bases?
 3. Where are Rockbuster's highest-value customers located?

 ## Data

-The analysis used Rockbuster's relational business data, including:
+The analysis used the fictional Rockbuster dataset provided by CareerFoundry.

+The available data included:

 - Film inventory
 - Customer information
 - Payment information

-The available data also provided information about the characteristics of Rockbuster's rental business, including an average rental duration of 4.9 days, an average rental rate of $2.98, and an average film length of 115 minutes.
+Some overall characteristics of the rental business included an average rental duration of 4.9 days, an average rental rate of $2.98, and an average film length of 115 minutes.

 ## Tools & Methods

-SQL was used to query, combine, and analyze the underlying relational data.
+SQL was the primary analytical tool used to explore the relational business data.

 The analysis included:

 - Customer counts by country
 - Customer counts by city
 - Payment totals by customer
-- Geographic comparisons of customer markets
+- Geographic comparison of customer markets
 - Identification of high-volume and high-value markets

-Tableau was then used to visualize the results and make geographic and customer patterns easier to interpret.
+Tableau was then used to communicate the results through visualizations, making geographic and customer patterns easier to identify.

 ## Analysis